-The Bioethics Institute offers two distinct graduate programs, giving students the option to earn a Master of Arts degree or a Graduate Certificate in Bioethics.
-Our programs engage students in systematic reflection on contemporary bioethical issues through a challenging liberal arts and sciences curriculum with a commitment to social justice.
+The Bioethics Institute is not accepting new applicants to its Master of Arts degree or a Graduate Certificate in Bioethics.
+Currently enrolled students will continue to engage in systematic reflection on contemporary bioethical issues through a challenging liberal arts and sciences curriculum with a commitment to social justice.

 The Master of Arts in Bioethics is a multidisciplinary program that facilitates learning and thinking from an interdisciplinary perspective.
 It fosters the critical analysis of bioethical topics through the interplay between moral theory and medical practice.
 An MA in Bioethics can prepare students for doctoral study at another institution or complement other graduate work in fields such as Philosophy, Law, Medicine, Theology and Spiritual Care.